Merzasphor/MWSE/docs/source/lua/type/niColor.rst

     The blue value of the color.

 `blue`_ (`number`_)
-    Long alias for the blue value of the color.
+    Alias for the blue value of the color.

 `g`_ (`number`_)
     The green value of the color.

 `green`_ (`number`_)
-    Long alias for the green value of the color.
+    Alias for the green value of the color.

 `r`_ (`number`_)
     The red value of the color.

 `red`_ (`number`_)
-    Long alias for the red value of the color.
+    Alias for the red value of the color.

 .. toctree::
     :hidden: